Our Research

 Background

 Everyday life stressors and community level burdens have been shown to alter brain biology.
 Psychoendocrinology literature shows compelling evidence that stress-induced changes to the body may contribute to obesity and metabolic diseases.
 Specifically, psychosocial and environmental stressors can disrupt hypothalamic-pituitary-adrenal (HPA) axis activity, which in turn will alter cortisol levels throughout the day.
-Disrupted cortisol patterns have been shown to be associated with increased risk for obesity and type 2 diabetes.
-Work in this area of research has implications for public health and health care practitioners by raising awareness of health risks associated with stress and the need for stress-reduction programs and interventions.

 Research Questions